 In a recent posting to LinkedIn, comments from an oil company contact stated that high levels of investment in different kinds of production accounting system were unsustainable.

 The poster invited people to consider whether it was time to concentrate on value for money.
-I won’t link to the post, partly because it was on a closed group, but also because I wanted to focus on the general issue that it raises, rather than the specifics of the post.
+I won’t link to the post because I want to focus on the general issue that it raises.

 The focus of our business model is value and innovation.
-While we certainly want to reduce costs, this is not as an end in itself but a result of our relentless focus on identifying and eliminating anything that does not add value.
-By building the most advanced infrastructure, with the most flexible and configurable software, and delivering that in the cloud to numerous clients, we can transform the economics of the market.
+While we certainly want to reduce costs, this is not as an end in itself.
+It is a result of our relentless focus on identifying and eliminating anything that does not add value.
+We built the most advanced infrastructure, with the most flexible software, in a bid to deliver to numerous clients.
+This way, we can transform the economics of the market.